sevvalmehder/RaspiJoy/src/HostSide/Tutorial.md

 A joystick definition([RaspiJoy.yml](https://github.com/sevvalmehder/RaspiJoy/blob/master/src/HostSide/RaspiJoy.yml)) be located either inside the MAVProxy python module in the joysticks directory.

+# Modify the joystick mode init file
+MAVProxy uses __init__.py file to load joysticks.
+RaspiJoy has a option that use the definition of other well-known joysticks.
+Because of this feature this init file must be modified.
+The modified init file([__init__.py](https://github.com/sevvalmehder/RaspiJoy/blob/master/src/HostSide/__init__.py)) be located either inside the MAVProxy python module in the mavproxy_joystick directory.

 # For starting simulator

 1) Open a terminal and go to the Gazebo directory